-An accident victim’s recovery time will vary depending on the specific injuries, whether they are permanent, and the type of care they receive following the crash.
+An accident victim’s recovery time will vary depending on the specific injuries.
+This includes whether they are permanent, and the type of care they receive following the crash.
 It’s vital for all victims to get proper medical care immediately following an accident.
-Failing to do so can not only jeopardize your insurance/personal injury claim, it can set back your recovery time considerably.
+Failing to do so can not only jeopardize your insurance/personal injury claim, it can set back your recovery time.

 Catastrophic Injuries and Their Consequences

 Sometimes, the injuries a person sustains from the wreck are catastrophic.
 They can prevent people from returning to their job and being able to be gainfully employed.
 These injuries will change a person’s life and total recovery isn’t a guarantee.
 Those with catastrophic injuries may have permanent health issues.